demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-list-messages

 ***
 Get a list of messages for a given user.
-This is archive search command.
+This is an archive search command.
 Required Permissions The following permissions are required for this command.

 - Mimecast administrator with at least one of the following permissions: Archive/Search/Read.